utiasDSL/crisp_controllers_demos/README.md

 ## Troubleshooting

+### The robot is not moving and it vibrates when I try to command it.
+Why?
+> Probably, you have multiple nodes publishing to `target_pose`.
+You might not have killed them properly
+> Running `ros2 node list` will show you if some nodes run in the background and if you see multiple instances of a node you might have this problem.
+> Run `pkill -9 -f ros && ros2 daemon stop` to kill unwanted nodes and try again.

 ### Rviz does not open when launch the robots.
 Why?
 > Simply run `xhost +` on a terminal to enable any host to use the X. You need this because we are running the demos in a container.